 - 4 From the Views pane, select Device Membership.
 This displays the rules defined for the group in the Content pane.
-See Figure 31 below. - 5 Modify the rules for the device group as needed.
-For more information on rules, see About Rules for a Dynamic Device Group on page 105 and Adding Rules for a Dynamic Device Group on page 108. - 6 Click Preview to see the list of servers that satisfy all the rules and are therefore members of the device group. - 7 From the File menu, click Save to save your rules in the dynamic device group.
+See Defining Rules for a Dynamic Device Group below. - 5 Modify the rules for the device group as needed.
+For more information on rules, see About Rules for a Dynamic Device Group and Adding Rules for a Dynamic Device Group. - 6 Click Preview to see the list of servers that satisfy all the rules and are therefore members of the device group. - 7 From the File menu, click Save to save your rules in the dynamic device group.